Ian Dunbar

-Ian Dunbar (born April 15, 1947) is a veterinarian, ethologist, and dog trainer.
+Ian Dunbar (born April 15, 1947) is a veterinarian, ethologist, and the developer of Sirius Dog Training method.
+He founded the Association of Pet Dog Trainers, a professional organization.

+Early life and education

 He received his veterinary degree and a Special Honours degree in Physiology & Biochemistry from the Royal Veterinary College (London University), and a doctorate in ethology from the Psychology Department at UC Berkeley, where he researched the development of social hierarchies and aggression in domestic dogs.

 Career

-In 1982, Dunbar designed and taught the world's very first off-leash puppy socialization and training classes titled SIRIUS Puppy Training.
-Subsequently, he created and developed the San Francisco SPCA's Animal Behavior Department, the American Kennel Club's Gazette "Behavior" column, which he wrote for seven years, and the K9 GAMES, which were first held in San Francisco in 1993 and continue as annual events in Japan and France.
-He hosted the popular UK television series Dogs With Dunbar for five seasons and has appeared on numerous radio and television programs, including the Today Show (US) and Dash Village (Japan).
+He is the founder of the Association of Pet Dog Trainers (APDT) started in 1993.
+Dunbar also serves as a dog ethologist expert and on the advisory board for DogTime.com.

+His often-cited Dunbar Dog Bite Scale provides a description of the severity of dog bites that can be used for an objective analysis of the danger a dog poses and whether training can be expected to mitigate the problem.
+It is used by medical professionals and animal enforcement personnel.

 Over the past 35 years, Dunbar has given over 1000 seminars and workshops around the world for dog trainers and veterinarians in an effort to popularize off-leash puppy socialization classes, temperament modification, and owner-friendly and dog-friendly dog training.
 Additionally, Dunbar has consulted on a variety of movies—full-length features, documentaries and animation (including Pixar's UP) and he has twice spoken at the prestigious e.g. Conference.

-After he founded the Association of Pet Dog Trainers in 1993, Dunbar was inducted into the Dog Fancy Hall of Fame along with four of his heroes, James Herriot, Konrad Lorenz, Lassie, and Balto.
-Currently, Dunbar is President of the Association of Pet Dog Trainers Foundation, Top Dog of the Center for Applied Animal Behavior and Vice President of dogstardaily, an online, multi-media puppy raising and dog training website.

-He has authored numerous books and videos about puppy/dog ethology and training, including Before and After Getting Your Puppy, How To Teach A New Dog Old Tricks', and the SIRIUS Puppy Training video series.